hwhelchel/personal/contact.md

 lastModified: 2025-01-11
 ---

-Ready to grow revenue without burning through cash?
+Ready to grow revenue efficiently?
 Let's talk about what's actually working in sales and marketing.

 ## Send a Message